ODF (OpenDocument Format): Introduction and Translation

 ODG (OpenDocument Graphics)

-Graphics document, creating and editing presentation slides, vector drawings, and illustrations, similar to Adobe Illustrator's AI format or SVG format.
+Graphics documents, creating and editing presentation slides, vector drawings, and illustrations, similar to Adobe Illustrator's AI format or SVG format.

 Used for charts, illustrations, design sketches, etc.